 Let us know in the comments which hack is your favorite, and which ones we missed!
 We will add great ideas to future updates 🙂

 #1 – Choose your identity

 If you want viewers to subscribe to your channel and come back for more later, then they need to know what they are getting themselves into.

-While there are endless YouTube video ideas to choose from, it is important that you have an identity.
-Whether that means talking about beauty, travel, sports, gaming, or anything that comes up in your life, make it very clear to the audience so that you get subscribers who stick around!
+While there are endless YouTube channels out there, so it is important that you have an identity, especially if you want to start a vlog.
+Whether that means talking about beauty, travel, sports, gaming, or anything that comes up in your life, make it very clear to the audience so that you get subscribers who stick around.